Safe racing guidelines prepared per recommendations of MDH and local municipalities to create safe social distancing in an outdoor environment.

 CAN I SELL OR TRANSFER MY REGISTRATION TO SOMEONE ELSE?

 Yes, as part of our No Risk Registration Policy, you must request this by 2 weeks to the event.

 CAN I REGISTER BY MAIL?

-No. We only accept online registrations.
+No. We only accept online registrations and day of.

-WILL I RECIEVE A CONFIRMATION PACKET?
+WILL I RECEIVE A CONFIRMATION PACKET?